-Our products are designed and prototyped entirely in-house, testing every design at home to ensure they’re as nice to use as they are to look at.
-We use local suppliers and make our handles in small batches, machining and hand-finishing in our workshop.
-The powder-coating and anodising are carried out by trusted local companies Sam has been working with for many years.
-This making process allows us to be very flexible when it comes to tweaking or adapting our designs.
+We are advocates of UK manufacturing are committed to making our products entirely in Britain.
+Made in small batches, our pieces are designed and prototyped in-house, testing every design at home to ensure they’re as nice to use as they are to look at.
+Machining and hand-finishing takes place in our workshop, and where needed, we use local suppliers for other processes.
+For example, the powder-coating and anodising are carried out by trusted companies that we have been working with for many years.
+This hands-on making process allows us to be very flexible when it comes to tweaking or adapting our designs.